thiswillbeyourgithub/git_scripts_keeper/README.md

 2. Make it executable: `chmod +x git_scripts_keeper.sh`
 3. Create a repository list file with one repository path per line into `repos.txt`.
 4. Launch via `./git_scripts_keeper.sh repos.txt`
-5. Optional: make it periodic via the systemd unit in the folder `systemd_units`.
+5. Optional: make it periodic via the systemd unit in the folder `systemd_units` or via cron.